chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

 - `netem chaos` is only supported for Minikube clusters >= version 1.6.

-In Minikube, the default virtual machine driver's image doesn't contain the `sch_netem` kernel module in earlier versions.
-You can use `none` driver (if your host is Linux with the `sch_netem` kernel module loaded) to try these chaos actions using Minikube or [build an image with sch_netem by yourself](https://minikube.sigs.k8s.io/docs/contributing/iso/).
+In Minikube, the default virtual machine driver's image does not contain the `sch_netem` kernel module in earlier versions.
+You can use `none` driver (if your host is Linux with the `sch_netem` kernel module loaded) to try these chaos actions using Minikube or [build an image with sch_netem by yourself](https://minikube.sigs.k8s.io/docs/contrib/building/iso/).

 ## Next steps